fluentrobotics/hst_combo/README.md

 ## Introduction
 This repository is built for the social navigation project at fluent robotics lab at the University of Michigan Robot Institute.

-In this repository, we have three packages, including `hst_node`, `skeleton_extractor(Multi-human Skeleton RGBD)` and `skeleton_interfaces`.
+In this repository, we have three packages, including `hst_infer`, `skeleton_extractor(Multi-human Skeleton RGBD)` and `skeleton_interfaces`.
 NOTE, their own github repo are updated to the latest, so please use the packages here in this repo.

  * [skeleton_extractor](https://github.com/fluentrobotics/Multi-human_Skeleton_RGBD):
  Branch `ros2_humble` is developed in Ubuntu22(focal) ROS2 humble to track human and skeleton by YOLOv8 and kalman filters.
 The skeleton_extractor generates 3D human skeleton data from RGB-D camera and publish skeleton data in a node through message/interface `skeleton_interfaces`.